milosdavidovic/blog.io/_posts/2018-03-01-angular-forms.markdown

   }
 }
 ```
 We are passing our NgForm object to onGenerate method, just like we did with the _Submit_ button.
-Then, in the typescript code, we are calling setValue function and passing javacsript object with some random values.
+Then, in the typescript code, we are calling setValue function and passing javascript object with some random values.
 After pressing _Generate_ button, the form looks like this:

 ![pizza-gui-generate.png]({{ "/assets/2018-03-01-angular-forms/pizza-gui-generate.png" | relative_url }})

-Of course, it is possible to achieve the same result by using propery binding, but it is nice to know this feature as well.
+Of course, it is possible to achieve the same result by using property binding, but it is nice to know this feature as well.
 If we don't want to populate all the elements of the form, we could use patchValue function instead.
-Then we would only pass to the function those properties we want updated, only name in following example:
+Then we would only pass to the function those properties we want to be updated - only the name in the following example:

 ```ts
 pizzaForm.form.patchValue({